atomtec/NotifcationPOC/README.md

-# AWS  AND AZURE POC Using Dagger2
+# AWS  AND AZURE POC Using Koin

 ## Scope